Tyrn/wei/the-insider-en.typ

 into  the  main office where  all the upper company  management had  already gathered;  Trevis was also  there  with two aides.
 Bemish and  Giles came in slightly  later.
 They were both armed.
-Bemish took a  note that Kissur  was dressed  very carefully - he wore a perfect white shirt, a proper black suit and an  unassuming tie of correct width  -  the  clothing  item that  Kissur loathed the  most.
+Bemish took a  note that Kissur  was dressed  very carefully---he wore a perfect white shirt, a proper black suit and an  unassuming tie of correct width---the  clothing  item that  Kissur loathed the  most.
 On the other hand, a  gun under Kissur's armpit was large enough  that  even  a perfectly designed  suit  failed  to conceal it.
 Giles slapped Kissur on the shoulder and said, "Damn it,  Kissur!
 You are the man!